Project: Marceliano Santa María Museum

 Marceliano Santa María Museum

-The Marceliano Santa María Museum expansion project in Burgos is situated within the historic Monastery of San Juan, known for its cultural significance and architectural diversity.
-The intervention aims to integrate contemporary architecture harmoniously with the monumental environment, enhancing the urban character of San Juan Square and enriching the cultural experience for visitors.
+The Marceliano Santa María Museum expansion project in Burgos is situated within the historic Monastery of San Juan, known for its cultural richness and architectural diversity.
+This intervention aims to seamlessly integrate contemporary architecture with the monumental environment, enhancing the urban character of San Juan Square and enriching the cultural experience for visitors.

-The design of the new building is conceived as an autonomous and functional volume, slightly set back from the façade.
-Inspired by the monumental geometry of the monastery and the church, the volume interacts with its surroundings, optimizing the buildable area and contributing to the ensemble’s identity.
+The design of the new building is conceived as a functional and aesthetically pleasing volume, slightly set back from the façade to create an inviting space.
+Drawing inspiration from the monumental geometry of the monastery and the church, the new volume is presented as a prism anchored to the territory, interacting with its surroundings.
+This design approach maximizes the visual impact of the museum and optimizes the buildable area, giving the ensemble a distinctive identity.